 I did read a few books about Mongolia.
 I always find it interesting to read about the region I’m traveling.

 We were perfectly prepared and ready for the trip.
 The Yellow Dog Mongolian pre-trip planning guide was spot on!
 There were a few colors of flies that worked well, and it would have been nice to have some weighted versions of those, but we made it work.

 Having lots of headlamps, flashlights, and lamps is essential to life on the river.
 There is zero ambient light, and minimal provided lights, so be sure to bring headlamps and backup light sources.

 Fishing for Taimen is mystifying for many hardcore trout anglers.
-We are used to fish feeding based on hatches, water conditions, air and water temps, and the seasons.
-When you are in such a foreign land, with a fish you do not get much time to target, it can be mentally challenging.
+We are used to fish feeding based on hatches, air and water temperatures, and the seasons.
+It can be mentally challenging when you are in such a foreign land with a fish you do not get much time to target.
 You pound the bank with your fly perfectly for hours, and then you hit a hot streak of fish.
 You try to assimilate the information to create more consistent takes, but it rarely comes to fruition.